-Dried oreganoa generous pinch 1 ½ tsp or more to your liking
+Dried oreganoa generous pinch 1 ½ teaspoon or more to your liking

 Preheat the oven to 425 degrees F and position a rack in the middle.